 If you need a tool to act only as an extension of your arm why not use something that is not designed to dispense aversives?
 Something that makes it even impossible to inflict pain, something long and soft like a peacock or ostrich feather?
 I tell you why: the feather does not have the same power as a whip or stick.
 As soon as your horse finds out that it is useless to dispense aversives with it will lose ‘its purpose as an extension of your arm’.

 It is the same with some dressage horses who will quickly learn that their rider won’t use their whip as soon as they are riding within the small white dressage ring fences.
 They become instantly dull to the leg aids because they know there will not be a ‘follow up’ with the whip.
 The rider is negatively punished by the use of the whip because it can cost points.
 The horse has learned that he is ‘safe from the whip’ in the dressage ring.
 Until that one day the rider gets so frustrated and decides to use the whip ‘really good’ to show the horse who’s boss in the ring….

-Most people complain if they have to start carrying a whip or clicker in their hand during riding or training.
+Most people complain if they have to start carrying a whip or training stick during riding or training.
 Why not get rid of it if you don’t use it…

 Or, admit the advantage of your whip.
 Not to me, to yourself.
 And to your horse (although your horse already knows why you really carry it).
 Be honest!